Growth problems and treatment

 Realising her potential

 Despite her difficulties, I am sure that Rose’s poor growth would not have stopped her from doing what she wants in life, she is so determined in character!
 However, I was concerned that with her other problems she really would not reach her potential.
 So I researched about how growth hormone had previously been used in patients with Noonan Syndrome and found that some good results had been achieved.
 I really believe that growth hormone has also helped her with some other problems she had, particularly poor muscle tone, which has considerably improved for her.
 She has been participating in dance classes for a number of years and recently achieved her first exam in Street Dance with Highly Commended.
 Her confidence has increased with her mastering such a skill, and hence her potential will improve.
 She has also enjoyed helping the younger children in her dance school and has also coached in her gymnastics club.
-She continues to enjoy Guides.
+She continued to enjoy Guides, and became a Young Leader for Rainbows for a year.

 Jeanette Dyer